locationtech/geomesa/docs/user/download.rst

 .. note::

-    The current recommended version of GeoMesa is |release_version|.
+    The current recommended version of GeoMesa is |release_version_literal|.

 GeoMesa requires `Java JRE or JDK 8`__ to run.